jz393/jz393.github.io/writing/wellness-in-modernity.md

 Eventually, I took another test and got a 6.0.
 Now this was the unequivocal prediabetes range, and I was quickly heading towards the real thing.
 Additionally, I had forgotten entirely about the cholesterol issue; my first LDL was 108—again, borderline unhealthy but not too extreme.
 However, in my carb-management journey, I quickly began substituting butter for sugar for my dopamine hit.
 My next LDL reading was 131, and my total and non-HDL cholesterol levels were now out of range as well.

 I knew I had to make drastic lifestyle changes at this point.
 We couldn’t rely on outdoor dining anymore, unless I wanted to get a salad every time.
 I began researching healthier options and which nutrients to optimize.
-I landed on a mostly pescatarian, chicken-based diet (lean, non-red meats) and a relatively consistent breakfast of scrambled eggs and smoked salmon.
+I landed on a mostly pescatarian and chicken-based diet (lean, non-red meats) and a relatively consistent breakfast of scrambled eggs and smoked salmon.

 I also had a phase where I obsessed over supplements, but I’ve found it easier (and cheaper) just to obtain most nutrients from actual food.
 The only ones I take now are vitamin D in the morning and magnesium glycinate before bed, along with the occasional melatonin for sleep as needed.